- 了解如何報考 ARSM

 For the ARSM, the figures are as follows:

 For further information on ABRSM’s accreditation and regulation, see www.abrsm.org/regulation.

 DipABRSM is a more wide-ranging qualification than ARSM, requiring the demonstration of skills and knowledge beyond the performance itself.
-The two diplomas will both be accredited exams placed at Level 4 in the Regulated Qualification Framework with Ofqual.
+The two diplomas are placed at Level 4 in the Regulated Qualification Framework with Ofqual.
 Level 4 covers a broad range of regulated qualifications across many different disciplines, including Music diplomas, and within this range of qualifications different degrees of content, depth and breadth are required.
-ARSM will sit lower in Level 4 than DipABRSM due to its focus on performance alone.
+ARSM sits lower in Level 4 than DipABRSM due to its focus on performance alone.